cheomanigua/bwadocs/content/docs/infrastructure.md

 ### Development Infraestructure

-In order to simulate the services in production, the development infraestructure uses one local computer with three containers running locally in the computer:
+In order to simulate the services in production, the development infraestructure uses one local computer with four containers running locally in the computer:

 -   **Hugo** static website generator is installed baremetal in the computer.
 -   **Caddy** reverse proxy is running in one container (simulates Firebase Hosting)
     -   Port: 5000
 -   **Firebase Emulator** is running in another container (simulates Auth and Firestore).
     -   Ports: 4000, 8080 and 9099
+-   **GCS Fake Server** is running in another container (simulates GCS Bucket).
+    -   Port: 9000
 -   **Go API server** is running in another container (simulates Cloud Run).
     -   Port: 8081